 - Inputs of an incorrect size must be rejected

 Unfortunately, a lot of APIs aren’t tested to meet these criteria, which means that any API you use is a risky proposition.
-In short, to ensure your application behaves precisely as expected with the least risk potential to your data, you must test any API you use to ensure that the API is safe.
-APIs are designed as black boxes, so you don’t need to know how the API works, but simply need to know that the API behaves in the expected manner.
+In short, to ensure your application behaves precisely as expected with the least risk potential to your data, you must test the workflows of any API you use to ensure that the API is safe.
+APIs are designed as black boxes, so you don’t need to know how the API works, but simply need to know that the API behaves in the expected manner to ensure security.

 How Can a Lack of Security Testing Hurt?